2019-20 Annual Report (text version)

-Queensland Treasury Corporation (QTC) is required to make various disclosures in its Annual Report.
-QTC is also required to make various disclosures on the Queensland Government’s Open Data website (qld.gov.au/data) in lieu of inclusion in its Annual Report.
-This Appendix sets out those mandatory disclosure statements that are not included elsewhere in the report or made available on the Open Data website.
+QTC is required to make various disclosures in its Annual Report.
+QTC is also required to make various disclosures on the Queensland Government’s Open Data website (data.qld.gov.au) in lieu of inclusion in its Annual Report.
+This appendix sets out those mandatory disclosure statements that are not included elsewhere in the report or made available on the Open Data website.

 Information systems and record keeping

-QTC is enhancing its electronic document and information management systems for improved management of both digital and physical records particularly in relation to expanding cloud technologies.
-QTC has introduced a range of information security features to protect internally and externally accessible records.
+QTC has enhanced its electronic document and information management systems for improved management of both digital and physical records particularly in relation to expanding cloud technologies.
+QTC continues to evolve its information security capabilities to protect internally and externally accessible records.

 QTC has not experienced any serious breaches and continues to place focus on education, communication and evolving our technical environment to ensure the importance of information and records management remains front-of-mind.